LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 </figure>

 Instead it is better to analyse the angles for a definitive answer.
-Keeping in mind that the planes still need to be clockwise of the edges, there are only two cases to account for.
+Keeping in mind that the planes need to be clockwise of the edges, there are only two cases to account for.
 The first is that the tail edge angle $\theta_1$ is less than the leading edge angle $\theta_2$, and the second that it is greater.
 Then a point with angle $\alpha$ will lie inside if: